• Projects

 • /

-• To define the virome present in selected agricultural crops across Europe by using cutting-edge NGS-based technologies.
+Definition of the virome present in agricultural crops across Europe using cutting-edge High-throughput sequencing (HTS) technologies

-• To improve virus detection capabilities in plant health diagnostic and certification settings thorough the development and validation of NGS methods.
+Improvement of virus detection capabilities in plant health diagnostic and certification settings through the development and validation of HTS methods

 consortium